 The festival offers area residents of different cultural backgrounds the opportunity to experience African American culture and traditions through exciting performances, exhibits, workshops and foods.
 Area youth are encouraged to participate in the festival sponsored parade along with the talent and poetry competition.
 First, second and third place winners are recognized in various categories of each competition.

-The festival sponsors an Artist in Residence at a local school in order to encourage participation of the students in festival activities.
-A Health Fair is included as part of the festival activities.
+The festival sponsors an artist in residence at a local school to encourage participation of the students in festival activities.
+A health fair is included as part of the festival activities.
 An exhibit of professional artwork is also displayed in one of the local facilities each year.
 Works of such noted artists as P.H.
 Polk, Mary Jackson, Annie Greene and Henry Gorham have been seen in Tifton.
-William and Susan Rochfort’s collection of African m masks, headdresses, sculptures and furniture provided a unique opportunity for area residents to see African ceremonial art.
+William and Susan Rochfort’s collection of African masks, headdresses, sculptures and furniture provided a unique opportunity for area residents to see African ceremonial art.

-Thirty Two Years of Providing and Celebrating Arts, Music, & Dance for the enjoyment of Tiftarea Community.
+Celebrating Arts, Music, & Dance for the enjoyment of the Tiftarea Community!